-Scientists funded by Breast Cancer Now are investigating whether patients with the disease could benefit from taking medication at specific times of the day when it is likely to have most impact.
+Scientists funded by Breast Cancer Now are investigating whether patients with the disease could benefit from taking medication at specific times of the day, when it's likely to have most impact.

 The charity has awarded Professor Qing-Jun Meng and his team at the University of Manchester £224,988 to fund their research to help understand how the body’s internal clock affects breast cancer cells and how they respond to established treatments.

-During the three-year study the team will assess how disruption to the internal clock affects the development and progress of the disease and how it influences breast cancer’s response to established targeted therapies such as tamoxifen and Herceptin.
+During the three-year study, the team will assess how disruption to the internal clock affects the development and progress of the disease.
+And they will look at how it influences breast cancer’s response to established targeted therapies like tamoxifen and Herceptin.

 When the pandemic hit, Breast Cancer Now was concerned about how it would affect its ability to support research but, thanks to the incredible generosity of its supporters, the charity is funding 11 new research projects in 2022.

 Dr Simon Vincent, Director of Research, Support and Influencing at Breast Cancer Now, said:

 “This research will build on our understanding of the complex mechanisms taking place in our bodies every minute of every day.